jfrz38/nestjs-openapi-generator-wrapper/README.md

 ## Using in production

 To avoid boilerplate the easiest way is to use predefined generator tool with your parameters.
-If any parameter is used to generate your development code, then you can uso predefined command.
+If any parameter is used to generate your development code, then you can use predefined command.
 Otherwise just replace desire flag with your custom parameter.

 > ⚠️ Note that OpenApi generator uses Java so it can't be used directly.